 The second generation of openers increased their security by featuring dip switches that could be set by the owner to a unique combination.
 While this did increase security, most owners would leave the default setting on and guess what?
 Jackpot!
 Another security risk of the second-gen openers is that a code grabber could be utilized to gain access to your system.
 A code grabber device works by locking onto your signal and memorizing it.
 Then, all a thief would have to do is re-transmit the code and they were in.

 Modern automatic garage door openers now feature rolling-code technology, where your remote will transmit a brand new security code each time you press your remote.
-There are over 100 billion codes, so the likelihood of a code grabber working are very slim.
+There are over 100 billion codes, so the likelihood of a code grabber working is very slim.
 Be sure that your opener features this rolling-code technology!
-If you use Lift-Master for instance, look for their Security+ line that features this technology.
+If need be, talk to your garage builder to include this technology in your opener.

 Here are the top 10 most important things you can do to secure your garage.